thinkshout/thinkshout/careers/03-project-manager.md

 mailto: thinkshout-job6@mytribehr.com
 active: false
 ---
-We are seeking a seasoned Digital Project Manager to add to our growing team.
-As a Digital PM on the ThinkShout team you will lead design and development projects for nonprofit organizations.
+We are seeking a seasoned Digital Project Manager to join our growing team.
+As a Digital PM on the ThinkShout team, you will lead design and development projects for nonprofit organizations.
 You should be a master of your craft, have impeccable listening and communication skills, and know how to bridge the gap between strategists, creatives, and engineers - all while keeping your clients happy and informed.

 ###Responsibilities
 - Lead project teams and coordinate project deliverables among developers, designers and strategists